In EYFS, reading is an important feature inside and outside the classroom. We have a range of ways in which we promote reading:

 We work in partnership with parents, so pupils develop a love for books and reading.
 Daily reading at home and at school ensures children make good progress in developing reading skills, whatever their age.

-Children in EYFS and Year 1 have the opportunity to read to an adult in school every week and once a fortnight in Year 2 and also have group Guided Reading sessions to develop their reading strategies and comprehension.
+Children in EYFS and Year 1 have the opportunity to read with an adult in school three times a week in group Guided Reading sessions to develop their reading strategies and comprehension.
 Reading evidence is kept in a Reading Journal from Year 1 upwards.
 The majority of the Guided Reading session should focus on one specific area:

 - Vocabulary (talk about the meanings of words)